-Traumatic brain injury (TBI) is very common with car, truck and motorcycle accidents.
-Damage to your brain and or spinal areas can generate long-term disabilities and in some cases death.
+Traumatic brain injuries (TBI) are very common with car, truck and motorcycle accidents.
+Damage to your brain and/or spinal areas can generate long-term disabilities, and in some cases death.
 If you are in a car, truck or motorcycle accident make sure you have a brain scan done immediately and continue to follow through with more scans as traumatic brain injury tends to get worse with time.
-Make sure to contact a Motorcycle injury lawyer as soon as possible to see if you qualify for a Personal injury settlement.
-If your accident was caused by the negligence of someone else, you should contact the Chester Law Group in Ohio to speak with an experienced Ohio injury lawyer and get assistance on what you need to do to protect your rights.
-The Chester Law Group can be contacted at 800-218-4243.

-An individual that has been in a Motorcycle accident quite often ends up with spinal cord injury.
-This begins at the instant of injury when bone is fragmented, disc compression occurs, bruising of ligaments and then these damaged tissues penetrate the spinal cord.
+Motorcycle accidents may often end with the rider having a spinal cord injury.
+This begins at the instant of injury when the bone is fragmented, disc compression occurs, bruising of ligaments and then those damaged tissues penetrate the spinal cord.
 Neurons and/or axons of neurons may be damaged or even broken beyond repair.

-The spinal canal begins to swell cutting off blood flow locally and distally preventing much needed oxygen and nutrients from reaching neural tissue.
-Your blood pressure and heart rate drops as your body loses ability to self-regulate and this also interferes with neural activity.
-These changes cause what is called spinal shock that can last several hours to several days.
+The spinal canal begins to swell cutting off blood flow locally and distally preventing much-needed oxygen and nutrients from reaching neural tissue.
+Your blood pressure and heart rate drop as your body loses the ability to self-regulate and this also interferes with neural activity.
+These changes may cause what is called spinal shock that can last several hours to several days.

-Your injury lawyer can provide information on medical therapies, doctor contacts and advise you of your legal rights as well as guide you through all the necessary steps to insure settlement success.
+Your injury lawyer can provide information on medical therapies, doctor contacts and advise you of your legal rights as well as guide you through all the necessary steps to ensure settlement success.

-If you’ve been in a vehicle accident and suffered a brain/spinal injury that was caused by the carelessness of another person, you should contact an experienced Ohio injury lawyers at the Chester Law Group in Ohio.
-This Personal injury law firm is experienced in all accidents involving spinal/brain injuries and can guide you through a Personal injury settlement.
-It is important that you consult with an Ohio injury attorney before you attend a Defense Medical Exam (DME) and don’t ask a doctor for advice.
+We are experienced in all accidents involving spinal/brain injuries and can guide you through a potential personal injury settlement.
+If you’ve been in an accident, it is important that you consult with a local injury attorney before you attend a Defense Medical Exam (DME), and don’t ask a doctor for advice.
 You must have the proper medical tests done to qualify for a Defense Medical Exam and you need to have copies of all your medical records.
-For that reason, you need to contact a Motorcycle injury lawyer as soon as possible.
+For that reason, you need to contact an experienced motorcycle injury lawyer as soon as possible.
 Your personal injury attorney can tell you what exams you need, what copies you need of medical reports, what doctors to contact and guide you every step of the way.
-Call the experienced Ohio personal injury law firm of Chester Law Group today to get the help you want from people that you can trust at 800-218-4243.
+Call the experienced personal injury law firm of the Ohio-based Chester Law Group today to get the help you want from people that you can trust at 800-218-4243.